PaulZC/Balloon_Cut-Down_Device/LEARN.md

 ![Load_Test_1.gif](https://github.com/PaulZC/Balloon_Cut-Down_Device/blob/master/img/Load_Test_1.gif)

 ## Do you recommend coating the board once it is populated?
-As a minimum, I’d recommend applying a coat of acrylic protective lacquer to the processor and surrounding components (especially the crystal).
+As a minimum, I'd recommend applying a coat of acrylic protective lacquer to the processor and surrounding components (especially the crystal).
-If you’re using an aerosol, be careful to mask off the connectors and switches first.
+If you're using an aerosol, be careful to mask off the connectors and switches first.

 ## Arduino Code
 The [Arduino](https://github.com/PaulZC/Balloon_Cut-Down_Device/tree/master/Arduino) directory contains the Arduino code.